May 17-22, 2025

 What is the anticipated daily schedule?

-We expect that our days will roughly look like an early morning activity before or after breakfast, school hub during day with lunch, afternoon activities, dinner and then a shared group evening activity like karaoke, campfires, dance parties or trivia, etc. We anticipate that activities during the day will be grouped by age and likely cohort to some extent to accommodate different schedules between HS / MS groups.
+Our days will roughly look like an early morning activity before or after breakfast, school hub during day with lunch, afternoon activities, dinner and then a shared group evening activity like karaoke, campfires, dance parties or trivia, etc. We anticipate that activities during the day will be grouped by age and likely cohort to some extent to accommodate different schedules between HS / MS groups.
 Lights out at a reasonable time and do it all over again the next day :)

 Do you need chaperones?